Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this game's moneyline, the Rangers have an implied win probability of 61.5%.
+- Based on this contest's moneyline, the Rangers have an implied win probability of 57.4%.

-- In the 91 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 47 times (47-38-6).
+- Texas has played in 92 games with over/under set, and have combined with opponents to go over the total 47 times (47-39-6).

-- The Rangers have put together an 8-2-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!